 The IAWP’s Core Coaching Method teaches students how to combine the art of coaching with proven psychology techniques about how the brain works to make a change.
 So our graduates are fully equipped to go beyond being an educator or motivator.
 They can go out in the world and really make a difference.

 Great Wellness Coaches Share Common Attributes

 Great coaches seem to share a few common attributes.
 They are well-adjusted and practice what they preach.
 They tend to their own lives through personal self-care and self-development.
 This balance brings positive energy to the coaching experience and helps clients feel confident.

 Great coaches desire both a rewarding life and rewarding business.
 It’s not enough to have a passion for wellness.
 A passion for wellness without the ability to direct energy, passion, and knowledge into a thriving business means you have a hobby.
 The IAWP provides systems, tools, structure, and support to our students, so they can channel their energy into running a successful coaching practice.

-A great coach always sees the big picture and understands that she will not have all the answers because the answer lies within her client.
-A great coach knows how to communicate effectively to empower her clients to discover the core issues that are getting in their way and then, to support them in reaching their goals.
+A great coach always sees the big picture and understands that she will not have all the answers.
+This is because the answer lies within her client.
+A great coach knows how to communicate effectively.
+This helps you empower your clients to discover the core issues that are getting in their way.
+Then, to support them in reaching their goals.